gin66/midi2ly/README.md

     * If you print the long track, those repeat signs are disturbing
     * You cannot listen to the song with the repeats set.
     * Hell of manual work
+    * And now imagine you want to add lyrics somehow....

 So I have looked around for a solution.
-For typesetting lilypond is great, so I "just" need to convert it to lilypond format.
+For music typesetting lilypond is great, so I "just" need to convert the Logic Pro music to lilypond format.
 There is a nice tool musicxml2ly and Logic Pro X can export MusicXML format.
-So I have given it a try and it has failed miserable.
+So I have given it a try and it has failed miserably.
 After some time looking around and looking at the MusicXML format, I have come to the conclusion of this being a dead end.
 Next try has been with midi.
-The converter I have found from midi to lilypond haven't worked so well either and automatic repeats cannot be detected.
-As I have come across python-midi, I have decided to write my own converter.
+The converter - I have found for midi to lilypond - haven't worked so well either.
+Not to mention automatic repeats detection.
+As I have come across python-midi and I like python programming, I have decided to write my own converter.

 Here it is.

 Usage:
 ------